crazedsanity/cs-webapplibs/import/cs-webdbupgrade/trunk/0.1/README.txt

 capabilities at all).

-The first time this system is implemented, you need to be aware that it will look for an "INITIAL_VERSION" value in your upgrade.xml file.
+The first time this system is implemented, you need to be aware that it will look for an "INITIALVERSION" value in your upgrade.xml file.
 This version determines where it should start, so intermediary upgrade scripts will run.
 It is important to realize, however, that this setting can cause grief in and of
 itself: if you give the wrong version, scripts might run that shouldn't.
 This